Search results for:

 All levy paid is not refundable under any circumstances.

-Foreign domestic helpers applicants applying for an extension of stay under the sponsorship of the same employer, including contract renewal and completion of the remaining period of the current contract, may use the new arrangements.
+The arrangements are applicable to applications for entry visa for new foreign domestic helper, change of employer, extension of stay on visitor status and extension of stay under the sponsorship of the same employer including contract renewal and completion of the remaining period of the current contract.

-The new arrangements are part of ImmD's continuous effort to streamline workflow and enhance efficiency through business process re-engineering.
-Under the new arrangement, eligible applications may be submitted by drop-in/post-in/online submission.
-Applicants are no longer required to wait at our offices during processing of the applications.
-In general, applicant or authorised person is only required to show up upon visa collection that will help save his/her time.
+The arrangements are part of ImmD's continuous effort to streamline workflow and enhance efficiency through business process re-engineering.
+Eligible applications may be submitted by drop-in/post-in/online submission and applicants are no longer required to wait at our offices during processing of the applications.
+Applicant or authorised person may enquire about the application status and submit supplementary documents and notification of premature termination of employment contract via the dedicated "Online Services for Foreign Domestic Helpers" webpage at www.immd.gov.hk/fdh.

-You can submit your application by placing them in the drop-in boxes located at Foreign Domestic Helpers Section, 3/F, Immigration Tower, Wan Chai, Hong Kong or send your application by post to the Foreign Domestic Helpers Section or by online submission via GovHK website ( www.gov.hk/esapplication ).
+You can submit your application by placing them in the drop-in counters located at Foreign Domestic Helpers Section, 3/F, Immigration Tower, Wan Chai, Hong Kong or send your application by post to the Foreign Domestic Helpers Section or by online submission via the dedicated "Online Services for Foreign Domestic Helpers" webpage at www.immd.gov.hk/fdh.

-Applications will normally be finalized within ten working days upon receipt of all necessary documents, and there is no need to make progress check during the period.
-Should there be any urgent need for enquiries, applicants may phone Immigration Department at 2824 6111, fax to 2877 7711 or email to firstname.lastname@example.org.
+Members of the public may enquire about the application status and submit supplementary documents via the dedicated "Online Services for Foreign Domestic Helpers" webpage at www.immd.gov.hk/fdh.
+Should there be any urgent need for enquiries, applicants may phone Immigration Department at 2824 6111, fax to 2877 7711 or email to email@example.com.

 If the helper's limit of stay is not expired, he/she could continue to work until the issuance of new employment visa.
 However, if the helper's limit of stay is expired, the employer should not ask his/her helper to work while waiting for the issue of the visa.
 Applicants should submit applications early enough and employers should remind their foreign domestic helpers in such circumstances to apply early enough.

-No, prior appointment booking to collect extension labels is not required.
-The collection procedures are very simple; including the extension fee and the extension labels will be printed and collected immediately.
+No, prior appointment booking to collect “e-Visa” is not required.
+The collection procedures are very simple; including paying for the required fee and the “e-Visa” will be printed and collected immediately.

-You should submit a withdrawal letter immediately to the Foreign Domestic Helpers Section, Immigration Department stating the reasons and the details of your application, such as date of submission, personal particulars of the foreign domestic helper / employer for our follow up action.
-The mailing address is Foreign Domestic Helpers Section, Immigration Department, 3/F Immigration Tower, 7 Gloucester Road, Wan Chai, Hong Kong.
-The fax number is (852) 3170 5696
+You should submit a signed withdrawal letter immediately to the Foreign Domestic Helpers Section, Immigration Department stating the reasons and the details of your application, such as date of submission, personal particulars of the foreign domestic helper / employer for our follow up action.
+The mailing address is Foreign Domestic Helpers Section, Immigration Department, 3/F Immigration Tower, 7 Gloucester Road, Wan Chai, Hong Kong; the fax number is (852) 3170 5696; and the email address is firstname.lastname@example.org.

 Proof of employer's financial position is not required provided that the employer's average household income remains no less than HK$15,000 for each domestic helper to be employed.
 Nevertheless, further supporting documents may be required in individual cases.